Saving and streamlining: the role of smart commercial buildings

-With more people working from home now than ever before, and work-from-home culture is a strong feature of the new normal.
+More people working from home now than ever before, and work-from-home culture is a strong feature of the new normal.
 As a result, tenants are looking for more than just bricks and mortar.
-Instead, smart building solutions that incorporate strong connectivity and tech-enabled elements are not only becoming increasingly important but also, a much better investment for property owners.
+Instead, smart building solutions that incorporate strong connectivity and tech-enabled elements are becoming increasingly important and present strong investment opportunities for property owners.

 The value of technology

 Many businesses have retained a work-from-home or hybrid approach following the COVID-19 pandemic and lockdowns.
-As people’s homes become new, temporary work environments, the value that technology adds is clear.
+As people’s homes are being relegated into the sphere of work environments, the value that technology adds is clear.
 A recent survey of 1,000 SMEs found that the average worker could waste up to 72 minutes daily because of tech issues and unreliable internet.
-With the spread of Covid-19 forcing more and more businesses to move online, the importance of strong, fast and reliable connectivity is becoming clearer than ever to potential tenants.
+As more businesses move online, the importance of strong, fast, and reliable connectivity is becoming clearer than ever to potential tenants.

 Property consultants, Cluttons, report that as many as 78% of landlords have been able to achieve rent increases due to improved connectivity and 72% have been able to avoid reductions in occupancy rates.

 However, smart building solutions have much more to offer than just connectivity.
-New sensor technologies mean that landlords can track areas such as energy usage, occupancy rates, temperature, movement levels and even ventilation within a building.
+New sensor technologies mean that landlords can track areas such as energy usage, occupancy rates, temperature, movement levels, and even ventilation within a building.
 By utilising data readings across full-building operations, everything from internal processes to entire supply chains and long-term strategy has the ability to be fine-tuned to reduce waste, drive sustainability, increase productivity, and set a targeted growth path.

-Moreover, because smart buildings provide greater control over environmental factors, they can also play a role in people’s mental and physical health.
-Features such as sophisticated lighting systems, temperature sensors and climate control apps allow landlords to improve not only the quality and comfort of their building but also the wellbeing of its users.
+Additionally, as smart buildings provide greater control over environmental factors, they can also play a role in people’s mental and physical health.
+Features such as sophisticated lighting systems, temperature sensors, and climate control apps allow landlords to improve not only the quality and comfort of their building but also the wellbeing of its users.